MJ029/Machine-Learning-101/1-Introduction/README.md

 # 1.About the Course:
 - Hi, a warm Welcome to you.
-If you are one of the person who is trying to explore more detail in Machine Learning like others, but don't know where/how to start ?
-Hooray, you are in the right place at right time.
+If you are one of the person who is trying to explore more detail in Machine Learning like others, but don't know where/how to start ? don't worry, you are in the right place at right time.
 - The course has been designed by a Professional Machine Learning Engineer, who is trying to create more opportunists in Machine Learning by sharing his knowledge and helping you to solve complex Algorithms in simple way.
 - I am going to take you step by step to the world of Machine Learning, With every tutorial in this course you will develop new skills and improve your understanding in Machine Learning.
 - Moreover, the course is packed with practical exercises which are based on real-life examples.
 So you will learn the theory and also get some hands-on practice by building your own models and use-cases.